Elon, North Carolina

 Even though this Pharisee was religious, moral and zealous, he was still unsaved.
 Why?
 There is one reason – Pride.
 The Pharisee was not rejected because he was religious or moral or zealous but because he was proud.
 He told God, “I want to thank you that I am better than other people.”

 This Pharisee thought he was morally superior to others.
 He had a superiority complex.
 He looked down on other people.
 He had scorn and contempt for them.
 This man, not only had a resume, but he also had a measuring stick.
+He was proud and what came with pride was a critical, judgmental spirit.

 Who are some of the people we tend to look down on today?
 Punk rockers, teenagers with body piercings and Gothic clothing, pregnant teenagers, divorced men and women, homosexuals, prostitutes, gamblers and junkies, immigrants and illegal aliens, those who are of a different religion, people with disabilities, poor, smelly homeless people who don’t exactly belong in our churches.